Pycord-Development/pycord/docs/api/events.rst

     :param member: The member who joined or left.
     :type member: :class:`ThreadMember`

+.. function:: on_raw_thread_member_remove(payload)

+    Called when a :class:`ThreadMember` leaves a :class:`Thread`.
+Unlike :func:`on_thread_member_remove` this is called regardless of the member being in the thread's internal cache of members or not.

+    This requires :attr:`Intents.members` to be enabled.

+    .. versionadded:: 2.4

+    :param payload: The raw event payload data.
+    :type member: :class:`RawThreadMembersUpdateEvent`

 .. function:: on_thread_update(before, after)

     Called whenever a thread is updated.